 Sometimes you become immune to the ugly stuff in your house.
 Like old, gross electrical outlets.
 Fear not.
 There’s nothing scary or hard about it.
 You CAN replace an electrical outlet.
+This tutorial walks you, a homeowner, through how to replace an electrical outlet in a real life situation.

 Isn’t she a beaut?
 The elegant lines, the contrasting colour that makes her stand out and demand attention in the middle of the baseboard, the paint artfully slopped all over it.